- Permitted development rights only apply to houses

 There are specific regulations that you need to adhere to within different types of developments.
-However, common projects can give you an idea of what sort of development will falls within the bounds of permitted development:
+However, common projects can give you an idea of what sort of development will fall within the bounds of permitted development:

-To further explore the legislation on these common projects, refer to the relevant class in schedule 2 of the town and country planning act 2015.
+To further explore the legislation on these common projects, refer to the relevant class in Schedule 2 of the town and country planning act 2015.